StefanJ20/Notes/Python_Notes/OAuth.md

 ]
 ```

-# create credentials in provider console #
+# Create Credentials in Provider Console #

 For Google as an example:
     - Go to Google Cloud Console.